hapax/hapax.github.io/assets/hyperlaunch.md

 And even though I am focusing on the physics, I will adopt an order-of-magnitude-estimate (OOME) philosophy, which I will call *oomeism*.
-I state for the record that "oomeism" and the "hyperlaunch" are very serious.
+I state for the record that "oomeism" and the "hyperlaunch" are very, very serious business.

 #### 2. The barometric equation<a id="sec-2" name="sec-2"></a>

+To start off
 The barometric